bertogg/fido2luks/README.md

 into a LUKS volume using `systemd-cryptenroll --fido2-device` but systemd itself is not used in the initramfs.

-This has successfully been tested with Debian bookworm and trixie (as of May 2024).
+This has successfully been tested with Debian bookworm and trixie.

 ## How to use it